 In the mineral product manufacturing industry, a single mistake can cost more than just production time—it can cost lives.
-With a Total Recordable Incident Rate (TRIR) hovering between 3.88 and 5.19, nearly double the average for all manufacturing, this sector faces some of the highest risks in U.S. industry.
-Amputations, crushing injuries, and fatal accidents are all too common, with machinery incidents alone responsible for 58% of severe injuries.
+The sector’s Total Recordable Incident Rate (TRIR) is nearly double the average for all manufacturing, making it one of the highest-risk sectors in U.S. industry.
+Amputations, crushing injuries, and fatal accidents are all too common, with machinery incidents being a leading cause of severe injuries.

 What’s driving these incidents?
-It’s often the same handful of hazards: unguarded machines, lapses in lockout/tagout, falls from slick surfaces, vehicle-pedestrian collisions, and poor material handling.
-The good news: most of these injuries are preventable with the right mix of proven protocols and modern monitoring technology.
+It’s often the same handful of hazards: unguarded machines, lapses in lockout/tagout, vehicle-pedestrian collisions, and poor material handling.
+The good news: most of these injuries are avoidable when proven protocols are supported by a Video AI platform that enables teams to act with foresight.

-Today, safety leaders are turning to AI-powered video intelligence to bridge the gap between policy and practice, surfacing risks in real time and empowering teams to act before harm occurs.
-In this guide, we'll break down the top 5 preventable injuries in mineral product manufacturing facilities—and, most importantly, how to stop them in their tracks.
+Today, safety professionals are turning to video AI to bridge the gap between policy and practice, surfacing risks in real time and empowering teams to act on detected risks.
+In this guide, we'll break down the top 4 avoidable injuries in mineral product manufacturing facilities—and, most importantly, how to mitigate them.

-Even a single incident can lead to six-figure fines, not to mention indirect costs—production delays, new training, equipment repairs—that can multiply the impact by three to eight times.
-But these costs are avoidable.
-Proactive safety programs, supported by real-time monitoring and data-driven insights, are proven to prevent incidents long before OSHA gets involved.
+Even a single incident can lead to substantial fines and indirect costs like production delays, new training, and equipment repairs that multiply the financial impact.
+These costs are avoidable.
+Proactive safety programs, supported by real-time monitoring and data-driven analysis, can help reduce incidents long before OSHA gets involved.

 Scenario: